-Broader use of distributed generation by retail electric customers may result from customers' changing perceptions of the merits of utilizing existing generation technology or from technological developments resulting in smaller-scale, more fuel efficient, more environmentally friendly and/or more cost effective distributed generation.
-Electric customers within CenterPoint Houston's service territory whose load is served by an on-site power production facility with a rated capacity of 10 megawatts or less are not required to pay system restoration charges under the financing order except for system restoration charges associated with services actually provided by CenterPoint Houston.
-Therefore, more widespread use of distributed generation might allow greater numbers of retail customers to reduce or eliminate their payment of system restoration charges causing system restoration charges to remaining customers to increase.
+Broader use of distributed generation by retail electric customers may result from customers' changing perceptions of the merits of utilizing existing generation technology, tax or other economic incentives or from technological developments resulting in smaller-scale, more fuel efficient, more environmentally friendly and/or more cost effective distributed generation.
+Electric customers within CenterPoint Houston's service territory whose load is served by an on-site power production facility with a rated capacity of 10 megawatts or less are not required to pay transition charges under the Restructuring Act except for transition charges associated with services actually provided by CenterPoint Houston.
+Therefore, more widespread use of distributed generation might allow greater numbers of retail customers to reduce or eliminate their payment of transition charges causing transition charges to remaining customers to increase.

-The absence of a secondary market for the bonds might limit your ability to resell your bonds.
+The absence of a secondary market for the transition bonds and other factors might limit your ability to resell your transition bonds.

-The underwriters for the bonds might assist in resales of the bonds, but they are not required to do so.
-A secondary market for the bonds might not develop.
-If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow you to resell any of your bonds.
-Please read "Plan of Distribution for the Bonds" in this prospectus.
+The underwriters for the transition bonds might assist in resales of the transition bonds, but they are not required to do so.
+There is currently no secondary market for the transition bonds and there can be no assurances that a secondary market will develop.
+If a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow you to resell any of your transition bonds.
+The transition bonds are not anticipated to be listed on any securities exchange.
+Please read "Plan of Distribution for the Transition Bonds" in this prospectus.